Explore the breed's characteristics, health, and history — and find trusted breeders

 The Landseer's impressive appearance can be intimidating at first glance, but don't let their size fool you - these dogs are loving, gentle giants.
 They belong to FCI Group 2, to the Pinschers and Schnauzers, Molossoids, Swiss Mountain Dogs and other dog breeds.
 Landseers are harmoniously built, large and strong dogs.
 They have a beautiful, dense and water-repellent coat that is primarily white, with distinctive black markings.
 Her head is wide and massive, and her dark eyes radiate an immense gentleness.
 Although all Landseers are uniform in their color scheme and size, there is a subtle distinction between the working and show lines.
 Working lines are often slightly more robustly built and have more stamina, while show lines tend to have a slightly more pronounced coat and a more dramatic head.

-The Landseer was bred as a water rescue dog and is known for its ability to rescue people from the water.
+The Landseer was bred as a water rescue dog and is renowned for its ability to save people from the water.

 Germany, Switzerland